 Minden has come a long way since 1906, and even further since 1992.
 Come with us and take a journey from the past into the present, and see what the future holds for Minden, Nevada.

 Thank you for visiting the Town of Minden Web Site.
-If you have any questions about our town, please be sure to send them to us or visit our guest book and leave us a note.
+If you have any questions about our town, please be sure to send them to us.

 We thank the Minden Historical Society for letting us use information from Wynne M. Maule's wonderful book, "Minden, Nevada, The story of a Unique Town, 1906 to 1992".